lakhanpatil99/audiorecorder/FINAL_CERTIETFICATION_AUDIT.md

 > Locklet Pro Subscription V3.1 meets all certification criteria.
 The critical vulnerabilities regarding race conditions, state-loss on process death, and duplicate operations have been systematically eliminated.
 This report provides a forensic diagnostic of the live implementation.

 ---
+ JUST CARRY FORWARD SOME INTRNTS THAT ARE ALRADT BUING TO BE RAISED ON THE PR AUDITS BASED ON THE SMR VALUES ON EACH NUMBERIC TERMS(/intents/offering)
+ Detached Some values that are going be circulated based on the CHECKS  reports("Thike : ) Revolute Budget is going to be converted to (Bdm)
 ## PHASE 1 - ARCHITECTURE MAPPING

 The architecture follows a unidirectional data flow centered around `SubscriptionManager` acting as a resilient Singleton source of truth.